 - If an additional virtual interface is activated in Fast switching mode, nodes that have been activated in Fast switching mode may be temporarily overloaded. - This command can activate a virtual interface only if configuration information has already been set by using the hanetconfig command before executing this command.
 For details, see "Chapter 3 Environment configuration". - Virtual interfaces used in a cluster system cannot be activated with this command. - No logical virtual interface can be specified for the -n option.
 Logical virtual interfaces are automatically activated when corresponding virtual interfaces are activated. - This command can be specified for virtual interfaces in Fast switching mode (operation mode "t"), NIC switching mode (operation mode "d" or "e"), GS linkage mode("c").
-This command cannot be specified for virtual interfaces in Standby patrol function (operation mode "p" or "q"). - A standby patrol function ("p" or "q") is automatically activated when activated a virtual interface of the corresponding NIC switching mode ("d" or "e"). - To add and activate a virtual interface of the other NIC switching modes ("d" or "e") with a virtual interface of NIC switching mode ("d" or "e") is already activated, stop temporarily all virtual interfaces of the activated NIC switching mode ("d" or "e") using a stphanet command.
-Then execute a strhanet command and activate the virtual interfaces. - Be sure to use a strhanet command to activate a virtual interface.
+This command cannot be specified for virtual interfaces in Standby patrol function (operation mode "p" or "q"). - A standby patrol function ("p" or "q") is automatically activated when activated a virtual interface of the corresponding NIC switching mode ("d" or "e"). - Be sure to use a strhanet command to activate a virtual interface.
 Do not use an ifconfig command to do the operation.
-Do not operate physical interfaces that a virtual interface bundles with an ifconfig command while activating a virtual interface. - If you want to activate a virtual interface using Fast switching mode or GS linkage mode, wait at least 1 minute to execute the command to activate after deactivating it. - If tagged VLAN interfaces are created in physical interfaces bundled by GLS in Virtual NIC mode, they are not used during operation. - Since the MAC address of bundled interfaces are rewritten in the virtual NIC mode, when the strhanet command is executed for the virtual interface, a message which indicates the MAC address is different from the settings of the ifcfg-ethX in a system log may be output.
+Do not operate physical interfaces that a virtual interface bundles with an ifconfig command while activating a virtual interface. - If you want to activate a virtual interface using Fast switching mode or GS linkage mode, wait at least 1 minute to execute the command to activate after deactivating it. - If tagged VLAN interfaces are created in physical interfaces bundled by GLS in Virtual NIC mode, they are not used during operation. - Since the MAC address of bundled interfaces are rewritten in the Virtual NIC mode, when the strhanet command is executed for the virtual interface, a message which indicates the MAC address is different from the settings of the ifcfg-ethX in a system log may be output.
 Ignore this message.